Martial arts training for your children should be a positive experience, not a negative one.

 Will my child be a bully?

 A lot of parents are worried that their children will become aggressive and out of control, turning into school bullies.
 The most common question I hear is “will my son start hitting other kids?”
 This is why you should take your time, do your homework and find the right training for your children.

-A good martial arts instructor will make sure the children learn personal discipline as well as the skills and techniques so there should never be a worry that, after attending a few classes, they will start using these new skills against other kids or family members.
+A good martial arts instructor will make sure the children learn personal discipline as well as the skills and techniques so there should never be a worry that, after attending a few Martial Arts Classes & Lessons, they will start using these new skills against other kids or family members.